 Photo by Anete Lūsiņa on Unsplash

-As 2019 begins we will all have had different experiences of the past twelve-months and will be starting this new year with different feelings.
+As the new year approaches we will all have had different experiences of the past twelve-months and will be starting this new year with different feelings.
 Some of us will be excited and see the new year as an opportunity for a fresh start and chance to try something new.
 Some of us may feel tired and ready to give in.
 This week’s song choice, Tori Amos’ ironically titled Pretty Good Year, is reflection on the latter.

 Amos writes that the inspiration for this song came from a letter from a fan named Greg who lived in the North of England.
 The correspondence contained a simple self-portrait by Greg showing himself as being really, really skinny, having long hair, glasses and a drooping flower in his hand.
 The accompanying letter described how, at only twenty-three years of age, Greg felt his life was already over.